jamf/ol/api/Resources_for_Jamf_API_developers.md

 Automations can move apps and installers from a staging repository into your software distribution servers and update Jamf Pro to make the software available to devices.

 - The [Jamf Sync](https://github.com/jamf/JamfSync#command-line-parameters) project includes a command line option to assist those wishing to develop CI/CD pipelines for software distribution via the Jamf Cloud Distribution Service.
 A number of other scripts and utilities for syncing files to software distribution points are easily located via Google.

+--

+*Many of the projects listed here are community-driven.
+Please help us describe your project and give proper attribution.
+If you have an edit, please email concepts at jamf or submit a PR.*